Nosewall/Nosewall/README.md

 # Oh hey, didn't see you there!

 #### 🥳 Hi, I'm Nolan!
 I'm a junior software developer based in BC, Canada.
-I specialize in C++, and AI/ML
+I specialize in C++ and Python mostly, but I have some experience in web development as well

 🎲 - I'm interested in game development, creative writting, running long distances, and generally creating cool things.
 I also try to play as much D&D as I possibly can.